Mobile Maintenance Software And Its Role In Building Efficient Workflows

 In the context of this article, having mobile CMMS software means you are using a maintenance solution that you can install on your mobile device as an app.

 We are NOT counting solutions with an online interface you can log into and claim to be responsive.

 The reason for that is simple.
 Even if you could create a fully responsive online solution, and that is a big if, you would still have a problem with navigation.
 People navigate differently using the mouse and keyboard versus utilizing the touchscreen, which means that it is impossible to make one responsive version that would be user-friendly across all devices.

-That is why you will often see that the interface and the workflow is a bit different when you open your mobile maintenance app via smartphone, compared to when you are logged in on a desktop computer – as it’s illustrated in the screenshots below.
+That is why you will often see that the interface and the workflow are a bit different when you open your mobile maintenance app via smartphone, compared to when you are logged in on a desktop computer – as it’s illustrated in the screenshots below.

 Main screen for Limble CMMS mobile app users

 Main screen for Limble CMMS desktop users

 In addition to navigation issues, many pictures, graphs, and lists can’t always be scaled down for smaller screen sizes – you will either lose readability or run into structural issues (as seen in the picture below).

 The biggest benefits of using mobile maintenance software

 If you’ve come here with a mindset that having any CMMS is good enough, let me show you what you are missing out on if you do not have access to mobile maintenance software.

 Increased level of automation, faster communication, and better organization all mean that your technicians and maintenance planners need to spend less time on administrative tasks and can focus on doing the work that brings value to their organization.
 Additionally, the available data they can access at any time (like asset history) can noticeably speed up different parts of their daily workflow.

 It only took, really, a week or so for the maintenance staff to get the hang of the software.
 Since then, I’ve seen an increase in productivity by about 20-30%. – Joe Romero, Director of Facilities, Myriad Genetics